 Stardew Valley is one of the best indie games to come out in the last decade.
-Between the colorful NPCs and the constantly changing world, this farming simulator is one that many will likely enjoy.
-However, the game still has a few well-kept secrets that many players may not know.
-One of the best examples is Stardew Valley Squid Kid.
+Between the colorful NPCs and the constantly changing world, this farming simulator is one that players can’t help falling in love with.
+However, the game still has a few well-kept secrets that many fans may not know.
+One of the best examples is Squid Kid.

 What is the Squid Kid in Stardew Valley?

-Squid Kid, not to be confused with the Splatoon characters, is a creature that can be found within the Mines in Stardew Valley.
+Squid Kid, not to be confused with the characters from Splatoon, is a creature that can be found within the Mines in Stardew Valley.
 These creatures are most commonly found between levels 80-120 of the Mines and are best known as the little pink balls with faces on them.
 Specifically speaking, you’ll be venturing through floors 81-119 for the enemy in question to appear.

-Stardew Valley Squid Kids are quick moving enemies that can shoot fireballs which ricochet off walls.
+Squid Kids are quick-moving enemies that can shoot fireballs that bounce off walls.
 However, if you’re thinking they look hard to defeat, you might be surprised by the answer.

-In fact, the Stardew Valley Squid Kid enemy is one of the easiest creatures to defeat in the game.
-In fact, they can be defeated with any weapon in one hit, as they have a base HP of one.
+Truth be told, the Squid Kid enemy is one of the easiest creatures to defeat in the game.
+In fact, they can be defeated with any weapon in one hit, as they have a base HP of just one.

 The fireballs shot from the Squid Kid can be put out in one hit as well — however, it will pack a punch if it hits you.
 To avoid this, the best strategy to use against them would be to strike before they do, assuring easy XP and allowing you to claim any treasures that drop.
 Just be mindful of the ricocheting fireball attacks that can come back to sting you.

 Squid Kids give the player 15 XP upon defeat and have a strong chance of dropping Solar Essence.
 Additionally, they have rare chances of dropping Squid Ink, Bombs, Mega Bombs, Dwarf Scrolls 3 and 4, and Gold Bars.